 In an apartment, every kilo counts.
 Folding electric bikes weigh on average between 13 and 19 kg, but some high-end models weigh barely 13 kg.
 This criterion is essential if you have to carry it up stairs or store it high up.
 The Onemile Nomad electric bike, for example, combines lightness and compactness with only 17.9 kg and ultra-reduced folded dimensions.

-Folding speed is a real comfort daily.
+The speed of folding is a real daily comfort.
 Some bikes fold in 6 seconds, while others take up to a minute.
-Prefer models equipped with quick locks and markers that allow you to keep handlebar and saddle settings.
-You will save precious time on every trip.
+Favor models equipped with quick locks and markers that allow you to keep the handlebar and saddle settings.
+You will save precious time with each trip.

-In the city, a real autonomy between 20 and 60 km is more than enough for daily trips.
+In the city, a real range between 20 and 60 km is more than enough for daily trips.
 Ideally, choose a bike with a removable battery: you can recharge it directly at home without having to bring the whole bike into your living room.
-Some recent models even include USB-C ports for even more practical use.
+Some recent models even include USB-C ports for even more convenient use.

 Weight distribution and maneuverability

-Carrying and riding comfort also depends on weight distribution.
-Bikes with the battery under the luggage rack or front motor ensure good overall balance and facilitate handling by hand.
-A point to check if you often have to carry your folding bike in an elevator or stairs.
+The comfort of carrying and riding also depends on weight distribution.
+Bikes with the battery under the luggage rack or front motor provide good overall balance and make handling by hand easier.
+A point to check if you often have to carry your folding bike up or down in an elevator or stairs.

 Co-ownership regulations: what you need to know to avoid unpleasant surprises

-In an apartment, you don’t always do what you want, especially regarding common areas.
-Transporting, storing, or even displaying your folding electric bike can quickly become a topic of discussion... or tension with neighbors.
-Here is an overview of the rules to know to stay within the limits.
+In an apartment, you don’t always do what you want, especially when it comes to common spaces.
+Transporting, storing, or even displaying your folding electric bike can quickly become a topic of discussion… or even tension with neighbors.
+A quick overview of the rules to know to stay within the limits.

 Transporting the bike in common areas: what is allowed

-Carrying a folding bike in stairs or elevator is generally not forbidden, provided it is folded and clean.
-However, some co-ownership regulations govern these movements to avoid damage or nuisances.
+Carrying a folding bike in stairs or the elevator is generally not prohibited, provided it is folded and clean.
+However, some co-ownership regulations govern these movements to prevent damage or nuisances.

-The good reflex: avoid peak hours, limit contact with walls, and ensure the bike does not dirty common areas.
+The right reflex: avoid peak hours, limit contact with walls, and ensure that the bike does not dirty the common areas.
 It is often a matter of common sense and respect for the shared environment.

 Parking in hallways: a false good idea

-Even well folded, a bike has no place in a hallway or landing.
+Even when well folded, a bike has no place in a hallway or on a landing.
 These areas must remain clear for safety reasons, especially in case of evacuation.
-The co-ownership regulations are often clear on this: no object should clutter common access.
+The co-ownership regulations are often clear on this point: no object should clutter common access areas.

-In case of inspection or complaint, the occupant is responsible.
-It is better to avoid leaving anything there, even temporarily.
+In case of inspection or complaint, the occupant is held responsible.
+It is therefore better to avoid leaving anything there, even temporarily.

 Private balcony: allowed, but with conditions

-On a balcony, it’s another story.
+On a balcony, it’s a different story.
 In principle, it is a private space, so the folding bike can be stored there.
-That said, some co-ownerships impose aesthetic rules: prohibition to hang objects on railings, requirement for visual discretion, or prohibition of covers visible from the street.
+That said, some co-ownerships impose aesthetic rules: prohibition of hanging objects on railings, requirement for visual discretion, or ban on covers visible from the street.

-To avoid conflicts, it is better to choose a discreet cover and ensure the bike remains discreet from outside.
+To avoid conflicts, it is better to choose a discreet cover and ensure the bike remains unobtrusive from the outside.

 The co-ownership regulations: the reference to consult

-Each building has its own regulations, voted in a general assembly.
-It is the reference to determine what is allowed or not, whether for the use of common areas or balcony arrangements.
+Each building has its own rules, voted on in the general assembly.
+These rules determine what is allowed or not, whether for the use of common areas or the arrangement of a balcony.

-Before installing a storage system or regularly bringing a folding bike in the elevator, it is strongly advised to consult this document.
-It is available from the property manager or the housing owner.
+Before installing a storage system or regularly taking a folding bike in the elevator, it is strongly advised to consult this document.
+It is available from the building manager or the property owner.

 Where and how to store your folding electric bike in an apartment?

-When you have neither a bike room nor a secure balcony, you have to be clever to store your folding electric bike without cluttering your interior.
-Fortunately, this type of bike was designed to slip into the smallest corners.
-Here are our tips to find the best place for it at home.
+When you have neither a bike room nor a secure balcony, you need to be clever to store your folding electric bike without cluttering your interior.
+Fortunately, this type of bike is designed to fit into the smallest nooks.
+Here are our tips to find the best spot for it in your home.

 Strategic locations

-The folding electric bike easily slips under a bed or sofa, and some models find their place in a closet or entrance corner.
-If you have a balcony, plan a waterproof cover and a protective mat to avoid moisture marks and extend the equipment’s lifespan.
+The folding electric bike easily slides under a bed or sofa, and some models fit in a closet or an entryway corner.
+If you have a balcony, plan for a waterproof cover and a protective mat to avoid moisture marks and extend the equipment's lifespan.

 Practical supports and accessories

-To optimize space even more, think of rotating wall hooks or multifunction shelves like SPORTNOW that combine decoration and clever storage.
-If your ceiling is high enough, a pulley system is also an excellent option to hang your bike without obstructing circulation.
+To further optimize space, consider swivel wall hooks or multifunction shelves like SPORTNOW that combine decoration and smart storage.
+If your ceiling is high enough, a pulley system is also an excellent option to hang your bike without obstructing movement.

 Protecting your interior and your bike

-To avoid scratches and dirt in your apartment, it is recommended to use a fleece cover adapted to the folded size.
-A non-slip mat will protect your floor from possible marks, and simple silicone pads will prevent marks on nearby walls or furniture.
+To avoid scratches and dirt in your apartment, it is recommended to use a fleece cover suitable for the folded size.
+A non-slip mat will protect your floor from possible marks, and simple silicone pads will be enough to prevent marks on nearby walls or furniture.

 Usage and maintenance tips in an apartment

-To keep your folding electric bike in good condition and preserve your apartment, a few simple gestures are enough.
-Between regular dusting, component checks, and battery management, these maintenance tips will help you extend your bike’s lifespan and keep your interior impeccable.
+To keep your folding electric bike in good condition and protect your apartment, a few simple steps are enough.
+Between regular dusting, checking components, and managing the battery, these maintenance tips will help you extend the life of your bike and keep your interior spotless.

 Regular maintenance